-Restaurant start-up checklist
+Restaurant and catering start-up checklist

 - Business start-up checklist

 When you're setting up your business, you need to ensure that all of your bases are covered.
 Consider the following steps as you navigate through the business start-up phase.

 As a restaurateur or caterer, you need to know your industry, customers and suppliers inside-out.
 Your marketing strategy will be as crucial to your success as the items on your menu.
 Use these resources to help develop your knowledge base and become an expert.